nurulazam-dev/mna-power-hack/README.md

 [Live Demo](https://www.power-hack.com)

 - There are three types of users or rules on this website.
-They are Billing-officer, Accountant and admin.
+They are Billing-officer, Accountant and Admin.
 - Only Billing-officer can add the bill/bills.
 - Only Accountant can update the bill/bills.
 - Admin can manage the users and bill.